Bank Runs With and Without Bank Failure: Introduction

 \paragraph{Related Literature}

 Our paper relates to a rich empirical literature on bank runs, bank failures, and financial crises (see, e.g., \citet{SufiTaylor2021FinancialCrisesSurvey} and \citet{FrydmanXu2023} for overviews).

-The main contribution of our paper is to provide insights from a novel comprehensive database that covers more than 4,000 bank runs in the historical U.S. banking system.
-This novel data allows us to provide new systematic evidence on which banks become subject to bank runs, which shocks trigger runs, which banks fail in runs, how banks survive runs, and the consequences of runs with and without failure for broader credit availability.
+The main contribution of our paper is to provide insights from a novel comprehensive database that covers nearly four thousand bank runs in the historical U.S. banking system.
+Our novel data allows us to provide new systematic evidence on which banks become subject to bank runs, which shocks trigger runs, which banks fail in runs, how banks survive runs, and the consequences of runs with and without failure for broader credit and real activity.
 Hence, our study relates to micro-level studies of bank runs.
 Existing evidence suggests that deposit growth is lower in relatively weaker banks \citep[see, e.g.,][]{chen2024liquidity} and especially when solvency concerns are salient during crisis episodes \citep{Schumacher2000}. \citet{Jiang2023}, \citet{Metrick2023}, and \citet{CiprianiEtAl2024} provide evidence that the banks most exposed to interest rate risk were those most affected by the banking stress during the March 2023 banking turmoil.
-Furthermore, previous work has shown that banks are able to withstand runs.
-For instance, banks can survive runs when they have strong ties to their depositors \citep{Iyer2012}.
-Runs by relatively less well-informed depositors are also less likely to result in failure \citep[see, e.g.,][]{OgradaWhite,Saunders1996,Calomiris1997,Blickle2022}.
+Furthermore, previous work has shown that banks can withstand runs when they have strong ties to their depositors \citep{Iyer2012}.
+Runs by relatively less well-informed depositors are also less likely to result in failure \citep[see, e.g.,][]{OgradaWhite,Saunders1996,Calomiris1997,Iyer2016,Blickle2022,JKMMS_Wholesale_2026}.
 Moreover, existing work suggests that interbank and wholesale markets may be crucial for how runs play out \citep{afonso2011stressed,Perignon2018,Mitchener2019}.
+Finally, \citet{Richardson2009} also show that central bank interventions can be important in influencing bank survival rates during times of heightened financial distress.

 Our paper also relates to studies of banking panics using aggregate or regional data. \citet{Gorton1988}, \citet{Calomiris1991}, \citet{Alston1994}, \citet{Wicker1996}, and \citet{Wicker2006} present either time-series or regional evidence suggesting that U.S. banking panics from the National Banking Era through the Great Depression were largely predictable responses to fundamental shocks that altered depositors’ perceptions of bank solvency. \citet{Baron2021} argue that widespread panic runs are not a necessary feature of banking crises, showing that panics are typically preceded by declines in bank equity prices that reflect the recognition of underlying losses. \citet{JKMS2024} identify systemic bank runs with narrative evidence and observed deposit outflows and find that such runs occur infrequently, but when they do, they are associated with large, persistent output losses.